 The Internet is a decentralized set of networks interconnected through a set of protocols called TCP/IP.
-The Royal Academy of Language (RAE) defines it as “the worldwide computer network, decentralized and formed by the direct connection between computers through a special communication protocol”.
+It is defined as “the worldwide computer network, decentralized and formed by the direct connection between computers through a special communication protocol”.

 Its name comes from the English Interconnected Networks.
 It is characterized because it allows free exchange and access to information without barriers of time and space.
 There is talk that it has led to a certain ‘democratization’, since it gives access to a large amount of data at a relatively low cost or even free if the resources available in many public bodies are used.
 In any case, in Western countries it is strange the home that does not have a broadband connection and at least one computer with internet access, not to mention the evolution of mobile phones since the emergence of smartphones.